Charles Snead Houston: Mountaineering

 He attempted K2 again in 1953 (see Third American Karakoram Expedition).
 A member of the team, Art Gilkey, became ill (probably with thrombophlebitis) as they approached the summit.
 The team reversed direction and tried to carry Gilkey down.
-However, he was lost in a disastrous cascade of events precipitated by a fall where upon multiple ropes became entangled, resulting in most of the team sliding out of control roped together down the mountain.
+However, he was lost in a disastrous cascade of events precipitated by a fall whereupon multiple ropes became entangled, resulting in most of the team sliding out of control roped together down the mountain.
 When the last roped man, Pete Schoening, was about to be plucked off by the accelerating climbers, he was remarkably able to arrest the fall of all six climbers using an ice axe belay.
 "The Belay" was one of the most famous events in mountaineering history.

 After the 1953 K2 expedition, Houston (then age 40) never participated on any further technical climbs.

 Medical practice and teaching

 Houston practiced internal medicine in Exeter, New Hampshire and Aspen, Colorado.
 Later, he joined the faculty at the University of Vermont as Professor of Medicine.
 He retired from the faculty in 1979.